 Quanex Building Products Corporation is a component supplier to original equipment manufacturers (OEMs) in the building products industry.
 These components can be categorized as window and door (fenestration) components and kitchen and bath cabinet components.
-Examples of fenestration components include: (1) energy-efficient flexible insulating glass spacers, (2) extruded vinyl profiles, (3) window and door screens, and (4) precision-formed metal and wood products.
+Examples of fenestration components include: (1) energy-efficient flexible insulating glass spacers, (2) extruded vinyl profiles, (3) window and door screens, (4) window and door hardware, and (5) precision-formed metal and wood products.
 We also manufacture cabinet doors and other components for OEMs in the kitchen and bathroom cabinet industry.
-In addition, we provide certain other non-fenestration components and products, which include custom mixing, solar panel sealants, trim moldings, vinyl decking, fencing, water retention barriers, and conservatory roof components.
-We have organized our business into three reportable business segments: (1) North American Fenestration (NA Fenestration), (2) European Fenestration (EU Fenestration) and (3) North American Cabinet Components (NA Cabinet Components).
+In addition, we provide certain other non-fenestration components and products, which include custom mixing, solar panel sealants, trim moldings, vinyl decking, water retention barriers, conservatory roof components, and commercial access solutions.
+We have organized our business into four reportable business segments: (1) North American Fenestration (NA Fenestration), (2) European Fenestration (EU Fenestration), (3) North American Cabinet Components (NA Cabinet Components), and (4) Tyman, which was acquired on August 1, 2024.
 For additional discussion of our reportable business segments, see Note 17, "Segment Information."
 We use low-cost production processes and engineering expertise to provide our customers with specialized products for their specific window, door, and cabinet applications.
 We believe these capabilities provide us with unique competitive advantages.
-We serve a primary customer base in North America and the United Kingdom (U.K.), and also serve customers in international markets through our operating plants in the U.K. and Germany, as well as through sales and marketing efforts in other countries.
+We serve a primary customer base in North America and the United Kingdom (U.K.), and also serve customers in international markets through our operating locations in the U.K., Germany, Mexico, Canada and Italy, as well as through sales and marketing efforts in other countries.

-Unless the context indicates otherwise, references to "Quanex", the "Company", "we", "us" and "our" refer to the consolidated business operations of Quanex Building Products Corporation and its subsidiaries.
+Unless the context indicates otherwise, references to "Quanex," the "Company," "we," "us," and "our" refer to the consolidated business operations of Quanex Building Products Corporation and its subsidiaries.